protontypes/agile-development-methods-and-strategies/README.md

 DevOps is a set of methods, practices and mindsets which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
 This is done by the automation of software development phases of the V-Model.

 <img src="img/Devops-toolchain.svg" height="50%" width="50%">

-The [AutowareAuto Continuous Integration](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/.gitlab-ci.yml) templates shows how use automated integrating and testing processes on a complete software stack.

 ### The W-Model and Lean Scaled Agility for Engineering